Hodge Bundles on Smooth Compactifications of Siegel Varieties and Applications: Hodge bundles on Siegel varieties

 \item Since the metric connection form of any Hodge metric and its curvature form are both nearly bounded around the boundary divisor $D_\infty$(cf. Proposition 5.7 \cite{Kol87}), we have :

-Since $\omega_{\widetilde{\sA}_{g,\Gamma}}(D_{\infty})$ is a numerically effective line bundle on $\widetilde{\sA}_{g,\Gamma},$ we obtain that $\omega_{\widetilde{\sA}_{g,\Gamma}}(D_{\infty})$ is a big line bundle by Siu's numerical criterion in \cite{Siu93}. \end{myenumi} \end{proof} \begin{myrem}We should point out that the statement (4) is proven in \cite{Mum77} by using some calculations depending on a smooth toroidal compactification $\widetilde{\sA}_{g,\Gamma}.$ Actually, the statement (4) can also be proven by Siu-Yau's result on compactification (cf.Lemma 6 in \cite{SY82}) or by Zuo's result on positivity (cf.Theorem 0.1 in \cite{Zuo00}).\\ \end{myrem}
+Since $\omega_{\widetilde{\sA}_{g,\Gamma}}(D_{\infty})$ is a numerically effective line bundle on $\widetilde{\sA}_{g,\Gamma},$ we obtain that $\omega_{\widetilde{\sA}_{g,\Gamma}}(D_{\infty})$ is a big line bundle by Siu's numerical criterion in \cite{Siu93}. \end{myenumi} \end{proof} \begin{myrem} We must point out that the statement (4) of Theorem \ref{degenerate-Bergamn} is first proven in \cite{Mum77} by using some calculations depending on a smooth toroidal compactification $\widetilde{\sA}_{g,\Gamma},$ and it can also be proven by Siu-Yau's result on compactification (cf.Lemma 6 in \cite{SY82}) or by Zuo's result on positivity (cf.Theorem 0.1 in \cite{Zuo00}).
+We can make an improvement on the statement (1) of the statement : By the generalized Schwarz lemma(cf.\cite{Yau78-2} and \cite{Roy80}), the metric $\omega_{can}$ is dominated above by the Poincar\'e metric near infinity boundary of not only smooth toroidal compactifications but also of a general compactification with normal crossings boundary divisor. \\ \end{myrem}